Crock Pots and Flip Flops

 Homemade Seasoning and Cornbread Mix

 If you need to watch your sodium or just want to avoid additives found in premade food you can take a few extra steps and make your own Taco Seasoning and Cornbread Mix.
 I use to do this before they made gluten-free seasoning packets and cornbread mix.
-Plus, you can control all the ingredients by making it yourself.
-Here’s what you need to make your own.
+Plus, you can control all the ingredients by making them yourself.
+Here's what you need to make your own.

 Taco Seasoning Ingredients